Introduction

 • Emails: For more formal communication, such as sending reports, schedules, or detailed information.

-• Face-to-Face Meetings: When stakeholders visit the facility or when we need to discuss something in detail.
+• Face-to-face meetings: When stakeholders visit the facility or when we need to discuss something in detail.

 • Online Forms/Portals: For submitting requests or receiving information from stakeholders, such as suppliers or partner organisations.